thundernixon/plex/gfonts-qa/notes/testing.md

 - The new fonts have kerning between more pairs
 - The new fonts make small refinements, e.g. the /gcaron uses a low-eared /g as a base to be more legible

+#### Serif

+- Similar readability refinements
+- Added Text weight
+- Glyphs appear to be slightly lighter in weight
+- Only three new glyphs, rather than entire Greek alphabet as Sans has

 #### Sans Condensed